Jidzo1/pride2025-app-legal/README.md

-# Toronto Pride 2025 Events - Legal Documents
+# Montreal Pride 2025 Events - Legal Documents

-This repository contains the legal documents for the **Toronto Pride 2025 Events** mobile application.
+This repository contains the legal documents for the **Montreal Pride 2025 Events** mobile application.

 ## 📱 About the App

-Toronto Pride 2025 Events is a comprehensive mobile application that provides:
+Montreal Pride 2025 Events is a comprehensive mobile application that provides:
-- Complete event schedules for Pride Toronto 2025
+- Complete event schedules for Pride Montreal 2025
 - Interactive maps with event locations and venues
 - Event filtering and search capabilities
 - Local storage of favorite events